Ambury Regional Park: History

 There is an extensive history of Māori settlement in the Māngere Mountain area, and there are 95 archaeological sites around the park.
+During the mid-19th century, the area was converted to farmland.
+In 1882, the Ambury English & Co milk company established a creamery on a 260 acre farm on Wallace Road.

-Following the start of European settlement, parts of the park were used for sewage treatment.
+In the late 1960s, the Māngere sewage treatment was established on the shores of the Manukau Harbour.
 Over 500 ha of oxidation ponds were decommissioned, 13 km of shoreline were restored, beaches were constructed, and 27,000 trees were planted in New Zealand's largest coastal restoration project, which was officially completed in 2005.
+During the 1960s, the Auckland Regional Authority purchased land adjacent to the Māngere sewage treatment plant as a buffer.
+From une 1973, local community groups were able to user the land, and in 1977 an educational farm was established at the site.
+Ambury Regional Park was officially opened on 26 September 1987.

 In 1985, a fuel pipeline between Marsden Point and Auckland Airport was laid through the park.
 The route is marked by white fenceposts, farm gate tags and triangular marine markers.

 In December 1986, the Ambury Regional Park was the site of a large-scale Mongrel Mob convention, where over 300 members attended, during which gang members helped complete the rock retaining walls along the Manukau waterfront.
 A kidnapping and sexual assault at this event became national news.

 The annual Ambury Farm Day began in 1988.
 By 2009, 35,000 people attended the event.
 By the early 2000s, the park had become a popular school excursion, with 3-4 schools booked per week visiting the working farm.

 A new concept plan for the park was developed in 2009, which included linking it up to nearby walk and cycling tracks.
 By that stage, 25,000 people were visiting the park each year outside of the annual farm day.
+By the late 2010s, around 400,000 people had begun visiting the park annually.